captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 A high performance replacement for scsi.device, allowing automatic booting and mounting of raw hard disk (RDB/RDSK) images.

-This driver and interface is work in progress, do not use it in conjunction with any critical data that you need to survive.
+While this driver is considered mostly stable, it's still work in progress.
+Do not use it in conjunction with any critical one of a kind data that you need to survive.

+# Compatibility

+* PiSCSI **requires** some Fast RAM to be mapped on your PiStorm to work.
+  * This may change at some point, but for now make sure that you configure at the very least a few megabytes of Fast RAM so that the boot ROM can load and initialize properly.
+* Autobooting, Kickstart 2.0 and up
+  * PiSCSI does NOT work with Kickstart 1.3 yet, as it is missing some code needed to properly add boot nodes with old Kickstarts.
+* Mounting RDSK/RDB disk images, physical devices with a file system the Amiga can use
+  * PiSCSI does NOT work with UAE single partition disk images prepared and formatted using WinUAE yet.
+You can check what type the disk image is using a hex editor, if it starts with `RDSK`, it is a full drive RDSK/RDB image, if it starts with `DOS` it is most likely a UAE single partition disk image.
+  * When mounting a physical drive for use with PiSCSI, please read the `A big word of caution` at the bottom of this page
+* TrackDisk, TrackDisk64 and Direct SCSI

 # Instructions